 20260522-amazon-bedrock-agentcore-with-amazon-quick-11

-Let's enter a prompt right away.
-I type "Please show the list of tables in the ishikawa table."
-Before MCP executes, "Allow" is always required.
+Let's go ahead and enter a prompt.
+I type "Please display the list of tables in the ishikawa table."
+Before executing the MCP, "Allow" confirmation is always required.
 This is a consideration to prevent unexpected MCP calls.

 20260522-amazon-bedrock-agentcore-with-amazon-quick-12

-Although I typed "ishikawa table" instead of "ishikawa database," the list for the "ishikawa database" was displayed.
+I typed "ishikawa table" where I meant "ishikawa database," but the list from the "ishikawa database" was displayed.

 20260522-amazon-bedrock-agentcore-with-amazon-quick-13

-Step9: Updating Quick Sight Data with the MCP Connector
+Step9: Updating Amazon Quick Data with the MCP Connector

-In the ishikawa.orders table, please mark rows where profit is negative and discount is 0.4 or greater as "high-discount deficit" and put 要確認 (needs review) in the returned column.
+In the ishikawa.orders table, for rows where profit is negative and discount is 0.4 or more, please put "要確認" (needs review) in the returned column as "high-discount deficit."
 Please also tell me how many rows were updated.

-The results of the changes are also displayed in a way that is easy for people to understand.
+The results of the changes are also displayed in a human-readable format.

 20260522-amazon-bedrock-agentcore-with-amazon-quick-14